-Dr. Arun Seraphin, Deputy Director
+Dr. Arun Seraphin, Executive Director

 From 2010 to 2014, Dr. Seraphin served as the Principal Assistant Director for National Security and International Affairs at the White House Office of Science and Technology Policy (OSTP).
 During this time, he both led (in an Acting capacity) and served as the deputy director of the OSTP National Security and International Affairs division.
 His areas of responsibility included developing and implementing White House initiatives and policies in areas including defense research and engineering; weapons of mass destruction; defense manufacturing and industrial base; science, technology, engineering , and mathematics (STEM) education; cybersecurity; and promoting innovation in government research and engineering organizations.
 He also led interagency groups on small business programs and on improving the quality of the Federal STEM workforce.
 He was on detail to OSTP from the Defense Advanced Research Projects Agency (DARPA) where he was the Special Assistant for Policy Initiatives to the Director of DARPA.